Dominic-Mutiso/Dominic-Mutiso/README.md

 ## Hi there 👋

-Dominic is a Certified Advanced SAS Programmer with a strong aptitude for Statistical programming using SAS and R. Dominic has worked as a Clinical SAS Programmer, leveraging these skills to help in Clinical Trial Reporting.
+Dominic is a Certified Advanced SAS Programmer with a strong aptitude for Statistical programming using SAS and R. Dominic has worked as a Clinical SAS Programmer, leveraging these skills to support Clinical Trial Reporting.

 ### About Me
-- 🔭 I’m currently working on various projects involving data manipulation and analysis in R and SAS.
+- 🔭 Skilled in data manipulation and analysis using R and SAS.
 - 🌱 **Therapeutic areas:** Oncology
-- 👯 I’m looking to collaborate on projects related to Data Science, Statistics, SAS and R programming.
 - 💬 Ask me about Statistics and Statistical Programming- (SAS and R programming)
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com)
-- ⚡ Fun fact: I enjoy reading about the latest developments in data science.
+- ⚡ Fun fact: I enjoy reading about the latest developments in Data Science and Statistics.

 **💡 My Skills**
 - **Programming Languages:** R, SAS